MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 At the core of the language generation system is the concept of a template.
 Each template has a name and one of the following:

-- list of one-of variation text values
+- a list of one-of variation text values
-- structured content definition
+- a structured content definition
 - a collection of conditions, each with:
     - an [adaptive expression][3]
-    - a list of one-of variation text values per condition.
+    - a list of one-of variation text values per condition

 Template names follow the Markdown header definition.